jennymalmoe/BeachPlease/README.md

 Source Sans Pro font is the main font used throughout the site with Permanent Marker as the logo and headers font.
 Source Sans Pro is a sans serif typeface and feels modern, clean, emotionless font and it's intended use is for user interfaces so it renders very well at small sizes.
 It's subtle and it doesn´t take any attention away from the content.
 The site has focused to get the visitors attention by powerful headlines.
 If the headline hooks the visitor, they tend to continue to read the body, if it doesn't they’ll leave.
 The headlines font is funny and bigger, bolder and inspiring and will hopefully get the visitor emotionally engaged and get a feel for the easygoing funny site.
 The charismatic combination of the two fonts compliments the artistic aesthetic and entertaining theme set by the colour palette.

 **Imagery**

-Almost ⅔ (two-thirds) of the population affirms to be visual learners, and it’s proven that adding images to accompany information increases people’s retention of said information in their memory after three days from 10% to 65%.
+Most users teds to be visual learners, and by adding images to accompany information increases people’s retention of said information in their memory.
-And this reflects greatly on consumer behaviour, which impacts directly on e-commerce, online business and online marketing:It’s clear: if you’re in e-commerce, online business, or using internet resources in your marketing efforts (and you better be!), photography will be one main component in your creative process, your strategic plan, and your workflow.
+This reflects greatly on consumer behaviour, which impacts directly on online business.
+Therefore images is one main component in this site, my strategic plan, and my workflow.

-Not only that, but the color combinations in your branding and marketing visuals are also a major factor in how effective they can be!Articles with images get 94% more views.Speak to Viewer’s Primal Desires
-Whether your message is simple or complex, you first need your image to appeal to the public at first glance.
+Articles and sites with images tends to get much more views and interests.
+Whether the sites message is simple or complex, the first thing the site needs to focus on is the images to appeal to the public at first glance.
 You need to catch their eyes and lure them in, interest them in “coming it” to see what you’re offering.
-And you can do this with a photo, by catering to viewers’ most basic needs and desires.

-How?
-The key is to use images that represent and connect to their primary emotions: longing, curiosity, joy, etc. KÄLLAhttps://www.mdgadvertising.com/marketing-insights/infographics/its-all-about-the-images-infographic/

 **Icons**

-Icons used at the first page to set the tone for the sites design approach.
+Icons used in footer to set the tone for the sites design approach.

 ### Technologies Used